luizfvital/comicclan-react-webbapp/README.md

 # ComicClan - React Webapp

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A comic book online library with search capabilities.

-## Instructions for building and serving the code
+## Instructions for serving the code

 In the project directory, you can run: